MAC address

 A MAC address (medium access control address or media access control address) is a unique identifier assigned to a network interface controller (NIC) for use as a network address in communications within a network segment.
 This use is common in most IEEE 802 networking technologies, including Ethernet, Wi-Fi, and Bluetooth.
 Within the Open Systems Interconnection (OSI) network model, MAC addresses are used in the medium access control protocol sublayer of the data link layer.
 As typically represented, MAC addresses are recognizable as six groups of two hexadecimal digits, separated by hyphens, colons, or without a separator.

 MAC addresses are primarily assigned by device manufacturers, and are therefore often referred to as the burned-in address, or as an Ethernet hardware address, hardware address, or physical address.
-Each address can be stored in the interface hardware, such as its read-only memory, or by a firmware mechanism.
+The address can be stored in the interface hardware, such as in its read-only memory, or by a firmware mechanism.
 Many network interfaces, however, support changing their MAC addresses.

 The address typically includes a manufacturer's organizationally unique identifier (OUI).
 MAC addresses are formed according to the principles of two numbering spaces based on extended unique identifiers (EUIs) managed by the Institute of Electrical and Electronics Engineers (IEEE): EUI-48—which replaces the obsolete term MAC-48—and EUI-64.

 Network nodes with multiple network interfaces, such as routers and multilayer switches, must have a unique MAC address for each network interface in the same network.
 However, two network interfaces connected to two different networks can share the same MAC address.